 Rapture looks like a falcon diving after prey, its petals blown back as it streaks across the sky.
 A bulb makes several flowers the first spring and can make many more in springs to come, creating whole flocks of graceful golden raptors.

-This has probably won more prizes on the show benches of the American Daffodil Society in the cyclamineus section than any other.
-But besides being a great little showgirl, this early-blooming daffodil gives a beautiful show in the garden.
+Rapture has probably won more prizes on the show benches of the American Daffodil Society than any other cyclamineus daffodil.
+But besides being a great little showgirl, this early-blooming daffodil makes a beautiful display in the garden.